typeable/xml-isogen/README.md

 ### Append content

-Sometimes XML you are dealing with contains a mix of elements and immediate content.
+Sometimes the XML you are dealing with contains a mix of elements and immediate content.
 Something like the following:

 ```XML
 <?xml version="1.0" encoding="UTF-8"?>